 - Students are learning the subjects just to reach to the next level, i.e obtaining admission from the good college.

 - Indian govt is spending only 3% of its GDP on education.

-- As the Govt unable invest enough in the education sectors, private institutions roped in, and the result is High cost of education.
+- As the Govt unable to invest enough in the education sectors, private institutions roped in, and the result is the High cost of education.

-- No control of govt on fee structure of private educational institutes.
+- No control of govt on the fee structure of private educational institutes.

 - Ethics aren’t being taught in schools.
 And the result of this is many educated persons lack ethics.

 - Very low teacher to student ratio.
 As a result, teachers are not able to concentrate on each and every child.
 According to Right to Education, there should be one teacher for every 30 students.

 - High prices of higher education in India.
 Indian Govt isn’t investing in higher education aspirants.

 - Rise of coaching centres for competitive exams and private tuitions for school children are is resulted by the poor education system, which couldn’t make students job-ready.